Violence against women – inside and outside the home

 We know that violence in the home harms women in particular and causes great distress to families.
 Woking Soroptimists raise awareness about this locally.
 We also support Your Sanctuary, the charity in Surrey that helps all those who have suffered domestic abuse.

-The UK government is preparing a new law: the Police, Crime, Sentencing and Courts Bill.
+The UK government is about to publish a new law: the Police, Crime, Sentencing and Courts Bill.
 The bill talks about how the police should deal with complaints from rape victims.
+One particular change is that victims will have up to two years – not just six months! – to make a complaint to the police.

 The government has enacted the new law on domestic abuse